 STEM Partnership Programs

 The Club delivers a wide variety of STEM opportunities for area K-12 grade students throughout the year.
 Some of our STEM programs involve partnerships with organizations that can deliver educational programs for a specific STEM area.
-In the past, BGCM has partnered with Rutgers 4H Youth Development, Drobots, Mad Science, Scholar Tree, Academy of Natural Science, and Central Jersey Engineering for Kids.
+In the past, BGCM has partnered with Rutgers 4H Youth Development, Mad Science, and Students 2 Science.
 This brings "real-world" experience and proven programs into our Clubs, while making it a fun and enjoyable experience for our youth.

 Our partnership programs bring enriching experiences and hands-on learning to our kids.
-For some recent examples, our Mad Science curriculum for Fall 2020 included:
+For some recent examples, our Mad Science curriculum included:

 • Scientific Method: students learned about the various stages of the Scientific Method.
 This workshop introduced students to making a hypothesis, conducting an experiment, and discussing outcomes.